Kallakudi demonstration: Demonstration

 As per the official report as discussed during the debate in the assembly, during the early part of 15 July 1953, attempts were made to deface the name of the railway station board.
 A group of six people who tried to stop the morning passenger train towards Ariyalur were arrested.
 During the afternoon, around 2 p.m., there was larger crowd who stopped the passenger train bound to Ariyalur.
 The attempt of persuasion by the subdivisional Magistrate failed and police had to resort to lathi-charge.
 While the train was moved to the South, the obstruction by the mob and stone-throwing continued.
 The Deputy Superintendent of Police and the Circle Inspector on duty already sustained injuries and a shootout was ordered by the Magistrate.
 After the shootout, two people were killed and the crowd started dispersing in all directions.
 Thirteen people were treated at Lalgudi hospital, while three others in Trichy hospital.
 In all, the casualties were placed at two, while 16 other civilians injured.
-Among the police, there were twelve injuries, including that of The Deputy Superindent of Police and the Circle Inspector and ten other constables.
+Among the police, there were twelve injuries, including that of The Deputy Superintendent of Police and the Circle Inspector and ten other constables.
 The government ordered an open judicial enquiry into the incident headed by the District Magistrate of Madurai and the Principal Subordinate Judge of Tuticorin.
 The judicial enquiries and later court proceedings ordered Karunanidhi and the four others arrested were sentenced to five months in prison and a fine of 35 Rupees was levied on each.
 It was found out that the two killed were passengers in the train not related to the protest.